LaurensdeGraaff/CalDAV-Emojifier/README.md

 - `CALDAV_USERNAME`: Your CalDAV username.
 - `CALDAV_PASSWORD`: Your CalDAV password.
 - `CALDAV_CALENDARS`: A comma-separated list of calendar names to sync.
+- `SYNC_INTERVAL`: Optional.
+The interval in seconds between sync operations.
+Defaults to `3600` seconds (1 hour) if not specified.
 - `LOG_LEVEL`: Optional.
 Sets the logging level (e.g., `DEBUG`, `INFO`, `WARNING`, `ERROR`).

 This setup allows you to sync multiple calendars by specifying their names in the `CALDAV_CALENDARS` variable.